LibreCrops/cdef/README.md

 Recover C language structures from [Microsoft PDB] files.

-Designed for automation and further development, see the dedicated section below on producers and consumers.

 Help us test this app!

+## What it is

+[PdbReader] is a software / software library that recovers structure definitions, which are of help in some low-level programming, from [Microsoft PDB] files with resort to [DIA].

+It's designed to be friendly to automation and further development, see the dedicated section below on producers and consumers for more information.

 ## For Users